Philippe Barbarin: Early life and career

 Barbarin held a variety of pastoral assignments in France until 1994, when he taught theology in the Archdiocese of Fianarantsoa, Madagascar.

 Episcopal career

 On 1 October 1998, he was appointed Bishop of Moulins.
 He received his episcopal consecration on the following 22 November from the Jesuit Archbishop Philibert Randriambololona of Fianarantsoa, with Bishops André Quélen and Daniel Labille serving as co-consecrators.

-Barbarin was named Archbishop of Lyon on 16 July 2002.
-He was created Cardinal-Priest of SS.
-Trinità al Monte Pincio by Pope John Paul II in the consistory of 21 October 2003.
-On 24 November 2003 he was made a member of the Congregation for Divine Worship and the Discipline of the Sacraments and the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
-He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI and in the 2013 conclave that elected Pope Francis.